abhisheksharma0217/abhisheksharma0217.github.io/README.md

 ## Content status

-The profile reflects September 2026: PhD research is complete, with submission and defense pending.
-The October 2026 appointment with Prof. Oliver Amft is upcoming.
-Keep those statements current as milestones are completed.

-The on-device processing project is ongoing and is distinct from the published journal evidence.
+The on-device processing project is ongoing and is distinct from the published work.
 Firmware, recorded example data, analysis scripts, and technical documentation are available in the [ESP32 sensing pipeline repository](https://github.com/abhisheksharma0217/esp32-sensing-pipeline).
 That repository records the implementation qualifications, contributor attribution, benchmark scope, and licensing status.
 This repository contains the portfolio website.

-## Your own domain

-The free GitHub address is sufficient for launch.
-A domain you own can be connected later through the repository's Pages settings.
-See [GitHub's custom-domain guide](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).
-No domain or GitHub username is hardcoded into this website.

 ## Reusing the design

-Keep the MIT copyright and license notice when reusing the website implementation.
-Replace the personal identity, biography, contact details, and project claims with your own.
+Refer to the MIT copyright and license notice when reusing the website implementation.
 Follow the separate terms for the research image and other credited material in `THIRD_PARTY.md`.